ibm-cloud-docs/discovery/sdu.md

   - PDF and Word metadata, as well as any custom metadata, is extracted and included in the index with each segment.
 Every segment of a document includes identical metadata.

-  - If a split document is updated and needs to be re-uploaded, it is recommended that you replace the document, using the [Update document](https://{DomainName}/apidocs/discovery#update-a-document){: external} method.
-It is recommended that you upload the document, using the POST method of the `/environments/{environment_id}/collections/{collection_id}/documents/{document_id}` API, specifying the contents of the `parent_id` field of one of the current segments as the `{document_id}` path variable.
+  - If a split document is updated and needs to be re-uploaded, consider replacing the document, using the [Update document](https://{DomainName}/apidocs/discovery#update-a-document){: external} method.
+Also, consider uploading the document, using the POST method of the `/environments/{environment_id}/collections/{collection_id}/documents/{document_id}` API, specifying the contents of the `parent_id` field of one of the current segments as the `{document_id}` path variable.
 All segments are overwritten, unless the updated version of the document has fewer total sections than the original.
 Those older segments remain in the index and can be individually deleted, using the API.
 For details, see the [API Reference](https://{DomainName}/apidocs/discovery#delete-a-document){: external}.

 ## Importing and exporting models
 {: #import}